DrBenjamin/RAG-on-Snow/README.md

 # langchain-snowrag

 > **NOTE**: This is just a PoC, not production-ready and covers just a few use cases.
 [Tutorial on Medium](https://medium.com/snowflake/integrating-langchain-with-snowflake-cortex-0367f934f1c1).
+See the [documentation](https://docs.snowflake.com/user-guide/snowflake-cortex/vector-embeddings#snowflake-python-connector) on Snowflake for more information.

 This is a PoC of how can Cortex be used with Langchain.